HarryPaniccc/DnD/Session 92.5 - Uldrinea's Bane (Online).md

 # What Gundrei Knows
 Gundrei loves Ruina, and in Ulrandir he sees a clear danger to his control.

+## Why not execute Ulrandir?
+Monologue explain the history Ruina

 # Section